impostorsguides/impostorsguides.github.io/rbenv/part-3/3-ah-content.md

 #		into bash with `enable -f'
 ```

 So it prints out a bunch of variable assignments, which are then plugged into our `Makefile.in` file to produce a file named `Makefile`.
-Then later (specifically [here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv#L23){:target="_blank" rel="noopener"}), we'll use the `enable -f` command to load the result of the `Makefile` (i.e. a file named `libexec/rbenv-realpath.dylib`) into our code.
+Then later (specifically [here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv#L23){:target="_blank" rel="noopener" }), we'll use the `enable -f` command to load the result of the `Makefile` (i.e. a file named `libexec/rbenv-realpath.dylib`) into our code.

 Reading the above description at the top of `shobj-conf` is enough for now.
 We see just below the above description that the author of this file is Chet Ramey, so I'm reasonably sure that RBENV's copy of this file was borrowed wholesale from another source.
 Reading it line-by-line would require a lot of time and effort, so let's skip that script for now.